labex-labs/open-source-labs/shell/learn-shell/lab-03-passing-arguments-to-the-script/step1.md

 # Your code will go here
 ```

 The first line is called the "shebang" or "hashbang".
 It tells the system which interpreter to use to execute the script.
 In this case, we're using bash.
-The `#!` at the beginning is special and tells the system that this is the interpreter line.

 For beginners: The shebang line is important because it allows you to run the script directly (like `./arguments.sh`) instead of having to type `bash arguments.sh` every time.
 It's a small detail, but it makes your scripts more convenient to use.